Karankawa people: Encounters with the Texan colonists

 Austin was introduced to the Karankawas by an encounter with a peaceful Coco tribe.
-After some talks and an exchange of tobacco and a frying pan, Moses Austin considered them good friends, but after a warning of Karankawas at the mouth of a nearby river, Moses wrote in his journal that Karankawas are universal enemies of man and cannot be befriended and must be removed for Anglo-American settlers to live in peace.
+After some talks and an exchange of tobacco and a frying pan, Moses Austin considered them good friends, but after a warning of Karankawas at the mouth of a nearby river, Moses wrote in his journal that Karankawas are universal enemies of man and cannot be befriended and must be exterminated for Anglo-American settlers to live in peace.

 In 1821, Moses Austin received the Austin land grant to settle 300 families between Galveston Bay and the Colorado River.
 The Karankawa sought to hinder their progress by killing settlers who were guarding the ship John Motley and by stealing their supplies.
 By 1825, settlers banded together to attack the Karankawa.
 Stephen Austin commissioned Captain Kuykendall to lead volunteers to expel them from the territory, which extended to the Lavaca River.
 They chased the Karankawa to Manahila Creek, where a Spanish missionary interceded on their behalf and made them promise to never again go east of the Lavaca.
 This promise was broken, however, and was met by disproportionate violence by the Texan colonists.